 At the top of the screen, you will find the toolbar with the following functions:

-Interactive Quote Matrix – Displays the coded segments from the table in an interactive window.
+Quote Matrix – Export all coded segments in an Excel table.

 Display nodes as values.

 Co-occurrence of codes – Switches to an “overlap” type analysis.